FAQs on Elections

 - When are federal elections held in Canada?

 - What was the date of the last general election?

 - When are by-elections held?
 Who calls them?

 - Who is eligible to vote in a by-election?

-- Is it acceptable to offer electors a ride to a polling site, or repay them for their travel expenses to get to a polling site?
+- Is it acceptable to offer voters a ride to a polling station, or repay them for their travel expenses to get to a polling station?